driftavalli/kubernetes-the-hard-way/docs/01-prerequisites.md

 # Prerequisites

-## Google Cloud Platform
+## KVM

-This is based on Kelsey Hightowers Kubernetes the hard war but instead leverages KVM, Keepalived, BIND (all open source and free applications) to replicate KTHW on a single box, using it as a learning tool.
+This leverages KVM to run the VMs.
+Keepalived, PowerDNS (all open source and free applications) will be used to implement nameservers and loadbalancers to replicate KTHW on a single box, using it as a learning tool.

 Estimated cost: Free (If you have an appropriate machine)

 ## Required tools
-The intent is to replicate KTHW as closely as possible; to this end, keepalived is used to provide loadbalancing across the controller hosts and BIND is used to provide name resolution for the IP address.
-In total, we will setup 4 extra VMs for the loadbalancer and DNS server.
+The intent is to replicate KTHW as closely as possible; to this end, keepalived is used to provide loadbalancing across the controller hosts and PowerDNS is used to provide name resolution for the IP address.
+In total, we will setup 5 extra VMs for the loadbalancer and DNS server.
 These are the tools used to create the VM's on the KVM host.
 I have added the links I that seemed most relevant but may not necessarily be the only/best link.
 Install these on the KVM host.
 * bridge-utils
 * genisoimage